cucumber-ltd/eu/README.md

 });
 ```

+Eu will always look in the public cache first, and then in the private cache if there was no
+hit in the public cache.

 ### TTL

 By default, Eu will store entries in the cache with the TTL specified in the HTTP